 'We saw Samuel Pepys.' - Year 2 child

 'I really like learning about history and it happened a long time ago.' - Year 2 child

 'All our lessons are really fun.' - Year 2 child

 Children's learning in each area of the curriculum is organised into 'topics'.
 Each term, there is a cross curricular year group theme and many of the curricular subjects are linked to this 'topic'.

-For more information on the topics being covered in our classes please look at the curriculum newsletters available to download.
+For more information on the topics being covered in our classes please look at the curriculum overviews below as well as termly curriculum newsletters available to download on year group pages.